worapon-st/mmWave_sensor_with_ESP-IDF/README.md

 3. Found out the sensor detected all object not only person, so I use background subtraction to remove the static object out i.e. Wall or any furniture.
 4. Then, FFT along Chirp side (Slow-Time FFT) to convert phase different to velocity.
 5. The output give low SNR (signal to noise ratio), so I use **CFAR** method to find the peak among the signal.
-6.Use FFT along the receiver number but it give bad resolution because the **Angle of Arrival (AoA)** need many receiver array.
+6. Use FFT along the receiver number but it give bad resolution because the **Angle of Arrival (AoA)** need many receiver array.
 I try to compensated the receiver by zero padding, so the result it give are more visualize but still bad quality to use.